easyfly007/carnd_term2_proj/proj_MPC/README.md

 epsi1 = epsi0 + v0 /Lf * delta0 * dt, while epsi0 = psi0 - psi0_ref

+note: there's some difference between the simulator and the coordinate model, it's

+* in the simulator, if the car drive direction is x-axis, then the y-axis will be at the right hand side. e.g., if you turn right, y increase. while in the above equation, y-axis is at the left hand side of the x-axis direction.

+this difference will me to use cte = y_ref - y, rather than cte = y - y_ref

+* accordingg the y-axis difference, the steering angle in the simulator is quite different. when we turn left, the steering angle will be a negative value. so in the above value, we need to use (-delta) to replace all the delta related equation.

+after these consideration, all the final control/state we get will be consistent at the simulator. no additional transformation need.

 5. calculation

 Ipopt is used to calculate the result, it has totally 6 * N + 2 * (N-1) variables